Master in e-Governance: Career Path

 • Cybersecurity and data privacy: This course examines the cybersecurity and data privacy risks facing government agencies and the steps that can be taken to mitigate them.

-• Project management and e-governance implementation: This course covers the principles and practices of project management, with an emphasis on the implementation of e-governance initiatives.
+• Project management and e-governance implementation: This course covers the principles and practices of project management, emphasizing the implementation of e-governance initiatives.

-• Research Methodology and Dissertation: This course is designed to provide students with the necessary skills and knowledge to conduct research in the field of e-Governance.
-It covers research design, data collection and analysis methods, and research ethics.
+• Research Methodology and Dissertation: This course is designed to provide students with the necessary skills and knowledge to conduct research in e-government.
+It covers research design, data collection and analysis methods, and ethics.

 Objectives, Goals, and Vision

-The objectives, goals, and vision of a Master's degree in e-Governance program may vary depending on the institution offering the program.
+The objectives, goals, and vision of a Master's degree in e-governance program may vary depending on the institution.
 However, some common objectives, goals, and vision for such programs may include:

 Objectives: